 Faulkner’s English department combines reflective reading of compelling literature with writing and speech—all taught from a Christian perspective.
 Small classes and attentive professors provide lively discussion and one-on-one study.
 The result is students who have a deep understanding of the human experience and who are literate, responsible citizens.
 Our students possess the necessary skills for the next level of education and a variety of promising careers.

-Faulkner offers a Bachelor of Arts in English with the following emphases:
+Degree Plans for Bachelor of Arts in English with specific emphases

 - Traditional literature and writing – get acquainted with great literature through the ages and develop your writing skills